JonathanYin/UCSD-CSE-Courses/README.md

 ### CSE 30 - Computer Organization and Systems Programming

 - **Keith Muller, Fall 2021**
+- Weekly PAs on C and ARM64 Assembly
+- Two written midterms and one final
+- **My Thoughts:** The course provides a basic introduction to C and some of the more fundamental ideas behind it, including dynamic memory allocation and pointer logic.

 ### CSE 100 - Advanced Data Structures